 The idea's simple: sellers post ads for unwanted goods, and buyers pop round and pay cash in hand if they're happy.
 Think old-school free classified sites.

 One question that crops up often is: "Where's the best place to sell for the maximum cash Facebook or eBay?"
 Facebook's boon is it's fees-free, while eBay takes 10% of the total transaction including postage when items sell add this to PayPal fees and it's a fair whack.

 Logic dictates goods should sell faster on eBay*, with its wider audience.
 However bizarrely many MoneySavers report shifting things instantly on local groups, while they remain unsold on the 'Bay.

-That said, Facebook groups are run by volunteer administrators, so there's little comeback if you have problems.
+That said, Facebook groups are run by volunteer administrators and the firm won't get involved in transactions between sellers and buyers, so there's little comeback if you have problems.
 Buyers aren't always reliable sometimes they just won't turn up, or they'll change their mind.

 Selling on Facebook also works better for people in towns or cities, given it's all about selling to those nearby.
 If you're miles from your nearest neighbour, the market for your wares is going to be limited...

 Here's a rough guide to what sells best on Facebook.
 Of course, you've nothing to lose by trying your luck there first, then bunging it on eBay if you've no joy.